 In certain countries (especially France, Italy, Poland, Spain) the host company is required to enter a contract with the intern and the home university.
 As the requirements of such a contract are very specific to the particular country, TU Dortmund University can not provide a template for this type of contract.
 The host company is responsible for providing a template.
 You may send the template to Laura Hope (through e-mail), who will coordinate the further steps.

-- Health insurance (including repatriation)
+- Health insurance (including repatriation and pandemic coverage)

 - Liability insurance (occupational and private)